-Bachelor of Science (BS): Logistics and Supply Chain Management Degree Overview
+BS in Logistics & Supply Chain Management: Degree Overview

 Individuals who want to begin careers related to business, marketing, mathematics and solving problems may enroll in Bachelor of Science (B.S.) programs in logistics and supply chain management.
 See a few of the core classes, possible job titles and continuing education options.

 Students can learn fundamentals of economics and apply these concepts to managing and directing shipments of products.
 Other concepts could include personnel management, professional communication strategies and the challenges of international business.
 Many programs feature an industry practicum or internship as part of the degree requirements.
 Advanced education options may include graduate certificates, master's degrees or optional certification.